 It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you must use network providers to get your medical care and services.
-Each PCP has certain network specialists they use for referrals.
-This means that the Humana Gold Plus specialists you can use may depend on the person you choose to be your PCP and their medical group affiliation.
-The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Humana Gold Plus H5619-039 (HMO) authorizes use of out-of-network providers.
+The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Humana Gold Plus H6622-022 (HMO) authorizes use of out-of-network providers.
 See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.